 • Building stronger systems that create improved responses to violence through effective laws and policies

 Over the last two to three decades, CSVANW founders and New Mexico advocates have been working to increase protections and services to Native survivors of violence.
-The following is a list of major laws that have been passed that contribute to improved coordination, response and support for Native women and children who have been most affected by violence.
+Below is CSVANW’s Bill Tracker that tracks the status of local New Mexico Legislature bills and bills in Congress that affect our communities.

 CSVANW Policy Tracker (Local and Federal)